Protecting qudit operations from noise by continuous dynamical decoupling: Environmental noise due to bosonic thermal baths

-Here, we explain how we use two baths of thermal bosons to simulate the perturbations caused by a noisy environment (see also some previous works of some of us on continuous dynamical decoupling of qubit systems \cite{Fanchini2007a, Fanchini2007b, Fanchini2007c, Fanchini2015}).
-In the picture obtained by unitarily transforming Eq.~\eqref{eq:Htotal} using $U_{c}(t)$, we obtain the Hamiltonian in the control picture [cf. Eq.~\eqref{eq:H}]:
+Here, we explain how we use two baths of thermal bosons to simulate the perturbations caused by the noisy environment considered in Sec.~\ref{numsim} (see also some previous works of some of us on continuous dynamical decoupling of qubit systems \cite{Fanchini2007a, Fanchini2007b, Fanchini2007c, Fanchini2015}).

+In the picture obtained by unitarily transforming the total Hamiltonian of the system and the environment of Eq.~\eqref{eq:Htotal} using $U_{c}(t)$, we obtain the total Hamiltonian in the control picture given in Eq.~\eqref{eq:H}:

-As explained after Eq.~\eqref{FinalPsi}, in our example we consider a qutrit subject to independent amplitude damping and dephasing noises.
-We divide the interaction Hamiltonian and the environment Hamiltonian in two parts, i.e., $H_{int}=H_{int}^{(1)}+H_{int}^{(2)}$ and $H_{E}=H_{E}^{(1)}+H_{E}^{(2)}$, where the superscripts $1$ and $2$ refer, respectively, to the amplitude damping and dephasing interactions and the boson Hamiltonians, which, by themselves, give the unperturbed evolutions of the bosons.
-The first interaction-Hamiltonian term (which introduces the damping error) is given by:
+As explained in Sec.~\ref{numsim}, in our example we consider a qutrit subject to independent amplitude damping and dephasing noises.
+We divide the interaction Hamiltonian and the environment free Hamiltonian in two parts, i.e., $H_{\mathrm{int}}=H_{\mathrm{int}}^{(1)}+H_{\mathrm{int}}^{(2)}$ and $H_{E}=H_{E}^{(1)}+H_{E}^{(2)}$, where the superscripts $1$ and $2$ refer, respectively, to the amplitude damping bosonic bath and to the dephasing one.
+Here, we suppose that the two baths are identical, besides being independent.
+The above Hamiltonian terms are given in terms of the usual lowering and raising operators $a_{k}^{(i)}$ and $a_{k}^{(i)\dagger}$ for each mode $k$ of the $i$-$th$ bath, with $i=1,2$.
+In particular, the first interaction-Hamiltonian term (which introduces the damping noise) is given by